mcellteam/cellblender_tutorials/gamer.rst

 - Download the obj file.

-- Now we can open up the new ".obj" file in blender.
+- Now we can open up this ".obj" file in blender.

   - Start Blender by typing ``blender`` at the command line.